View of a lush green landscape with trees and rolling hills under a partly cloudy blue sky.

 This land is quiet.
 The stillness is almost deafening.
 And it does something to you.
 At first I did what any sensible modern person does in the face of stillness: I kept busy.
 Building, fixing, clearing, repairing.
 Weeding, planting, taking down old fences.
 Learning the land — its seasons, its trees, its wildlife.
 Slowly understanding what had been here long before me.

-The stillness didn't hand me a new identity.
-It just stripped away some noise.
+It just stripped away noise.
 Things that no longer belonged started dropping off.
 Bit by bit, what was underneath showed itself.

 Simple.
 Not always easy.